iyakovetskaya/Polarizing-News/README.md

 - survey - average polarization score for the topic obtained from the survey
 - gpt_topics_avg - average polarization score for the topic obtained from GPT using topic names
-- gpt_keywords_avg- average polarization score for the topic obtained from GPT using keywords for topics All polarization score are standardized across respondents (or multiple calls of GPT)
+- gpt_keywords_avg- average polarization score for the topic obtained from GPT using keywords for topics All polarization scores are standardized across respondents (or multiple calls of GPT)

 9. survey_results.csv

 Contains selected columns for the survey results; all identifiers were removed
-- Progress - percentage of the survey filled by participant
+- Progress - the percentage of the survey filled by the participant
 - ResponseId - identifier of the response
-- Polarization_i (for i=1,2, ...40) - ranked polarization of an article i on a sclae from 1 to 5
+- Polarization_i (for i=1,2, ...40) - ranked polarization of an article i on a scale from 1 to 5
-- Personal1-8 - answers to question about demographics
+- Personal1-8 - answers to questions about demographics
-- Personal_4_i (for i=1,2, ...40) - how important it is that your social circle know about your opinions on a topic i
+- Personal_4_i (for i=1,2, ...40) - how important it is that your social circle knows about your opinions on a topic i

 ## Code